 While I’ve been researching a set of Dakota War artifacts that disappeared 150 years ago, great book news has been unfolding.

-On the heels of that review, we celebrated the Twin-Cities launch of Northern Slave, Black Dakota with a party April 3 at Bachman’s Lyndale –the site of perennial field where Walt’s grandfather first told him the story of the death of his grandfather, Ernst Deitrich, in the U.S. Dakota war of 1862.
-That was the story that started Walt’s quest to learn about Joseph Godfrey.
+On the heels of that review, we celebrated the Twin-Cities launch of Northern Slave, Black Dakota with a party April 3 at Bachman’s Lyndale –the site of the perennial field where Walt’s grandfather first told him the story of the death of his great-great-grandfather, Ernst Deitrich, in the U.S. Dakota War of 1862.
+That story sparked Walt’s quest to learn the story of Joseph Godfrey.
 If you missed it, Claude Peck covered the event for the StarTribune.
 The highlight of the evening for me was visiting with the descendants of Joseph Godfrey who drove in from the Dakotas and Iowa to join us.
 It was an honor to meet you!

 Then, wrapping up the past week on a great note, the e-book versions of Northern Slave, Black Dakota appeared on the web.
-We released it in formats compatible with every e-reader on the market, priced at $9.99 or less.
-The e-book has all the features of the first edition, including the maps and illustrations, with a hyper-linked index as a bonus.
+The e-book has all the features of the first edition, including the maps and illustrations, with a hyperlinked index.
 I love to read real books.
 But hyper-linked e-books are winning me over for their ease of navigation!